meghasunke111/Cursor-AI-Agent-QA-Validation/README.md

-WebMobi Hybrid Automation (Mock API + UI)
+#WebMobi Hybrid Automation (Mock API + UI)
-Goal
+#Goal

 Automate authentication (mock API), create an event in the real WebMobi UI (Selenium), and verify it appears in the events list.
-Provide assertions, evidence, and a minimal GitHub Action CI.
+Provide assertions, evidence, and minimal GitHub Actions CI.

 Quick File Map